TriplyDB/Documentation/docs/triply-etl/transform/typescript/index.md

 ## See also

 Notice that it is bad practice to use `custom.add()` for adding a new entry that is based on exactly one existing entry.
-In such cases, the use of function [custom.copy()](#function-customcopy) is better, since it does not require access to the full Context.
+In such cases, the use of function `custom.copy()`
 ## Example: Numeric calculations

 Suppose the source data contains a numeric balance and a numeirc rate.
 We can use function `custom.add()` to calculate the interest and store it in a new key: